 There are a lot of IUL companies available to choose from.
 Making sure you pick the best IUL company is important.
 Let’s talk about the important features that are needed to ensure the IUL you pick is going to live up to the test of time.

-Indexed universal life insurance was created back in 1997 by Transamerica.
-We now have more than 20 years of IUL history to draw from.
+First off, indexed universal life insurance was created back in 1997.
+We now have more than 25 years of IUL history to draw from.
 We are still excited about using indexed universal life insurance as a way to accumulate cash on a tax-deferred basis and take an income stream on a tax-free basis.
 The process often referred to as a LIRP.

 We have clients from many different occupations, income levels and ages that use indexed universal life insurance not only as life insurance but also as a retirement income tool.

 We purchase life insurance to pay off our debts and replace our income due to premature death.
 We purchase life insurance to take care of our family or business partners if we die too soon.

 The death benefit of life insurance can help your family get through a difficult time by providing cash when it is needed the most.